JPLee01/pandas-project/README.md

 ```

 ####  Creation of the K-Nearest Neighbors Algorithm
-Once the value for K has been identified the next step is to slice the DataFrame and to split the Data Columns (Sepal Length, Sepal Width, Petal Length, Petal Width) from the Species Column.
-The Data Columns once split is designated x, while the Species Column is designated y.
+Once the value for K has been identified the next step is to slice the DataFrame and to split the data columns (Sepal Length, Sepal Width, Petal Length, Petal Width) from the species column.
+The data columns once split is designated x, while the species column is designated y.
 This is achieved through the following code:
 ```
 x = df.iloc[:, :-1].values
 y = df.iloc[:, 4].values
 ```

 Once this is completed the DataFrame is divided into two subsets as training and test set.
 The trainng subset is used to train the model and the trained model is tested on the test subset.
-This is called cross validation.This is undertaken in order to check how accurately the classifying model is at perdicting<sup>[29](#myfootnote29)</sup>.
+This is called cross validation.
+This is undertaken in order to check how accurately the classifying model is at predicting<sup>[29](#myfootnote29)</sup>.
 For simpliciity we will use the same 75/25 split as Felipe Trindade<sup>[24](#myfootnote24)</sup> did in his example.
 However it should be noted that various different splits may be used.
 To achieve this split the following code is entered:
 ```
 x_train, x_test, y_train, y_test = train_test_split(x, y, test_size=0.25, random_state=1)
 ```
-  * Please note the above Training/Test split splits arrays or matrices into random train and test subsets.
+  * Please note the above training/test split splits arrays or matrices into random train and test subsets.
 If you don't specify a Random State number, then everytime the program is executed a new random value is generated and the train and test datasets would have different values each time.
 Due to the fact that the program will be run a number of times (by student and examiner) a Random State number is inserted this will ensure that the no matter how many times the program is executed the result would be the same .i.e, same values in train and test datasets.
-It also appears from research that the specific number entered for the Random State is not of vital importance, more that a number is entered<sup>[30](#myfootnote30)</sup>.
+It also appears from research that the specific number entered for the random state is not of vital importance, more that a number is entered<sup>[30](#myfootnote30)</sup>.

 Next the knn.fit function takes as arguments the array x_train (containing the training data) and the array y_train (containing the corresponding training labels).This way, the model is built on the training set<sup>[31](#myfootnote31)</sup>.
 This is achieved through the following code:
 ```